-While these are basic exercises and not necessarily sport specific, they can provide a needed base of support for sport specific training.
-Core strength plays a supportive, albeit critical, role in locomotive sports like Ski Mountaineering Racing.
+Core strength plays a supportive, albeit critical, role in locomotive sports like skimo racing.
 That role is to provide a stable platform from which the arms and legs can perform their locomotive functions.
+While core exercises are basic and not necessarily sport specific, they can provide a needed base of support for sport-specific training.

 The core muscles, especially the deep stabilizers, are mainly made up of slow twitch fibers.
 This imbues them with a lot of endurance but not a lot of strength.
-So, increasing their strength even a little can make a big difference for most people and especially athletes.
+Increasing their strength even a little can make a big difference for most people, and especially athletes.

-If you’re considering SkiMo racing, then I think it’s safe to assume you’re generally fit.
-So to get started today, use the Killer Core Routine from our Training for the New Alpinism book to screen for core strength and weakness.
-Figure out which are easy, hard, and impossible for you to do.
-The easy exercises will become the warm up.
-Then pick 3-4 of the harder ones to use for the actual strength building exercises.
+If you’re considering skimo racing, then I think it’s safe to assume you’re generally fit.
+So to get started today, use Scott’s Killer Core Routine from our Training for the New Alpinism book to screen for strengths and weaknesses in your core.
+Figure out which exercises are easy, hard, and impossible for you to do.
+The easy exercises will become the warm-up.
+Then pick three to four of the harder ones to use for the actual strength-building exercises.
 The impossible ones, probably L-sit and straight arm/leg hanging leg raise, can be used to test for strength gains later.

-These workouts should not be exhausting and like any good max strength workout should leave you feeling energized, not enervated.
-A typical workout will consist of 4–5 sets of 3–4 reps at 90% of max with a minute recovery between sets of the several exercises you have chosen.
+These workouts should not be exhausting.
+Like any good max strength workout, they should leave you feeling energized, not enervated.
+A typical workout will consist of 4–5 sets of 3–4 reps at 90 percent of max with a 1-minute recovery between each set of the several exercises you have chosen.